waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Critical Detail:** When at (8, 9), if NPC is at (9, 9), pressing `Right` faces him.
 If he is NOT there, it moves me back.
 Must verify position before acting.

 ## Status
-- Player at (8, 9) facing Right.
+- Player at (9, 9).
-- NPC 5 at (9, 9).
+- NPC 5 at (9, 11).
-- Action: Turned Right to face NPC.
-Ready to press A next turn to interact and turn him Left.
+- Error: Previous attempt to move to (8, 9) failed or I moved back.
+- Action: Moving Left to (8, 9) to clear the spot for NPC 5.
+Then waiting.